New Releases by Carla Mooney

 Today, successful business professionals require both business and technology skills.
 In the marketing industry, professionals with computer science skills can pursue many career opportunities, from planning a company''s digital marketing strategy to managing their e-commerce platform to drive online sales.
 This insightful book examines careers that combine interests in computer science and marketing, highlighting different jobs, educational requirements, and job search tips.
 By reading profiles of real jobs in the marketing industry, readers can be inspired by the success stories of people who blend a passion for computer science with a career in marketing.

-Using Computer Science in High-Tech Security Careers
+Using Computer Science in Construction Careers

-Using Computer Science in High-Tech Security Careers
+Using Computer Science in Construction Careers

 U.S. National Guard